Eating Places In Wales

 Waunfawr near Caernarfon, Gwynedd:

-Crefftiau Antur Waunfawr Crafts (SH 528 593) - tearoom, garden nursery and nature reserve; part of a local project for young people with learning difficulties. (crefftiau is Welsh for crafts).
+Crefftiau Antur Waunfawr Crafts (SH 528 593, phone: 01286 650 937) - tearoom, garden nursery and nature reserve; part of a local project for young people with learning difficulties. (crefftiau is Welsh for crafts).
+Cafe open Monday-Friday 9am to 4.30pm.

 Blas Llynnon Tearoom at Llynnon Windmill (above) - the only working windmill in Wales.
 Light lunches, cakes, teas etc. Lovely food, interesting place, well worth a visit - you don’t have to pay to get into the cafe (and toilets).
 On the Sustran’s Route 5 so loads of cyclists go there.
 Tel: 01407 730 633.